FIELD BOTANY COURSE

 - Outdoor Clothing: The key to being comfortable at all elevations in all weather is proper equipment.
 This includes a sunhat, sunscreen or light-weight long-sleeve clothing, a poncho (it does rain a lot at high elevation!), winter coat (we’ve had snow mid-July in our alpine plants class), hats/gloves, layers, and shoes for walking in marshy meadows (going barefoot is an option if desired, but some prefer waterproof boots).

-- Reliable Transportation: In past years we’ve arranged carpools, but until further notice each student will need to commute to different field sites for class.
+- Reliable Transportation: In past years we’ve arranged carpools, but we can’t guarantee this will always be possible.
+Ultimately, each student will need to commute to different field sites for class.

 - Tending Gear: Ideally pruners, loppers, bow saw and/or folding saw.
 We will have some tending equipment available for loaning out as well.